JFA000/Anime-Analysis-Tool/readme.md

 The Anime Synopsis Similarity Checker is a Python program that allows users to find the most similar anime titles based on their synopses using cosine similarity.
 It uses a dataset with anime titles and their respective synopses to perform the similarity check.

-## Dependencies
-The Anime Synopsis Similarity Checker program depends on the following Python libraries:

-    'pandas'
-    'scikit-learn'
-    'difflib'
-    'nltk'

-To install these dependencies, you can use pip, a package manager for Python.
-Open your terminal or command prompt and run the following commands:

-    'pip install pandas'
-    'pip install scikit-learn'
-    'pip install difflib'
-    'pip install nltk'

 ## Usage
 The program has two main parts: dataset preparation and similarity checking.
 To use the program, first, download the scripts and the database and put them in the same folder.
 Then, execute the python script prepare_dataset.py to create the database so the program can work with it.
 This is a one-time process.